heyoka/faxe-docs/docs/nodes/data_collection/s7read.md

 =====================

 Read data from a siemens s7 plc via the snap7 library using the `iso on tcp protocol`.
+The node is tested to read data from S7 **300** and S7 **1500** CPUs, but should be able to read data from any S7 PLC that supports the
+S7 comm protocol.

 Reading can be done periodically and/or triggered via incoming data-items.
 If the `every` parameter is not given, reading will be done only with trigger data-items.